ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 It does start a window, the first information to specify is the working directory, where the artefacts (yaml) will be created.
 ![Designer specify working directory](./images/designer-specify-work-dir.png).

-Click on Open a folder, and specify the directory where you work.
+Click on Open a folder and specify the directory where you work.

 ![Designer specify working directory folder](./images/designer-specify-work-dir-spec.png)